-We currently do not accept direct transfers from non-Australian foreign superannuation schemes however if you did transfer savings from such a scheme to your KiwiSaver before 9 April 2015 you may make a withdrawal to pay any associated tax liability or student loan repayments.
+Requests to accept transfers from non-Australian superannuation schemes are assessed on a case-by-case basis.
+If you transferred savings from such a scheme to your KiwiSaver before 9 April 2015 you may make a withdrawal to pay any associated tax liability or student loan repayments.
 Applications must be made within two years of the tax liability or student loan repayment obligations being assessed.
 In some circumstances, the withdrawal may trigger a foreign tax liability.
 We recommend that you seek independent tax advice if you're in this situation.